Faculty & Staff

 513-556-1198

-Professor Sunderland received his BA in Russian Studies from the University of Pennsylvania and his masters and doctorate in history from Indiana University.
+Professor Sunderland received his BA in Russian Studies from the University of Pennsylvania and his masters and doctorate in history from Indiana University, Bloomington.
 Since joining the department in 1996, he has taught in the fields of Russia and the Soviet Union, modern Europe, and world history.

 Sunderland's principal research interests are in the history of the Russian Empire in the modern period.
-In conducting his work, he has lived and traveled extensively in the Russian Federation and the other states of the former Soviet Union.
+Over the course of his career, he has lived and traveled extensively throughout the Russian Federation as well as the other states of the former Soviet Union.

 Sunderland's research has been supported by grants from a range of leading institutions and organizations including the National Endowment for the Humanities, the Woodrow Wilson International Center for Scholars, the Fulbright Scholar Program, the International Research and Exchanges Board, the Social Sciences Research Council, and the National Council for Eurasian and East European Research.
-His most recent publication is: "The Greatest Emancipator: Abolition and Empire in Tsarist Russia," which appeared in the September 2021 issue of the Journal of Modern History.

 Headshot of Tracy L. Teslow